How To Start a Sanitizing & Disinfecting Business

 Following Genesis, we apply our Shield, a water-based quaternary ammonium compound that imparts a durable bacteriostatic finish.
 It is EPA-registered to be effective against mold, mildew, algae, and odor-causing bacteria.
 This application creates an invisible barrier that combats deterioration and discoloration and promotes freshness for up to three months.

-The Genesis and Shield products are applied by using an electrostatic sprayer, which is the most efficient and effective means of delivering the products to the intended application sites.
+The Genesis and Shield products are applied using an electrostatic sprayer, the most efficient and effective means of delivering the products to the intended application sites.
 After we apply our surface treatment and protective services, we retest ATP levels to ensure the surfaces have achieved the intended results of being as hygienic as possible.

-Germinator claims are scientifically supported and within EPA regulations and the Scientific Advisory Board validates their research and process.
+Germinator claims are scientifically supported and within EPA regulations, and the Scientific Advisory Board validates their research and process.

-The board is made up of key leaders such as Dr. Roscoe M. Moore, Jr. He was the Assistant to the United States Surgeon General for five administrations that we mentioned earlier; Dr. Harold Smith, who has extensive expertise in cell biology, molecular biology and biochemistry, along with decades of experience leading sponsored research on infectious diseases for the National Institutes of Health (NIH); Dr. David Miller, the Protocol Chair of University of Rochester Center for AIDS Research Community Advisory Board; and Chad S. Johnson, Esq., a Harvard-trained corporate, legislative, and regulatory attorney with significant experience in advising health and biotechnology companies.
+The board is made up of key leaders such as Dr. Roscoe M. Moore, Jr. who was the Assistant to the United States Surgeon General for five administrations that we mentioned earlier; Dr. Harold Smith, who has extensive expertise in cell biology, molecular biology and biochemistry, along with decades of experience leading sponsored research on infectious diseases for the National Institutes of Health (NIH); Dr. David Miller, the Protocol Chair of University of Rochester Center for AIDS Research Community Advisory Board; and Chad S. Johnson, Esq., a Harvard-trained corporate, legislative, and regulatory attorney with significant experience in advising health and biotechnology companies.

-Germinator has put in the leg work into finding the right products, methods, and scientists to back their claims within EPA regulations, so why make it hard on yourself when you can choose an easier path to success?
+Germinator has put the leg work into finding the right products, methods, and scientists to back their claims within EPA regulations, so why make it hard on yourself when you can choose an easier path to success?

 Join the Germinator Family